 What Should Employers Be Doing Now?

-While the law and implications are not clear, employers actions are more easily define.
-We recommend employers take few key steps to prepare for the changes.
+While the law and implications are not clear, employers actions are more easily defined.
+We recommend employers take a few key steps to prepare for the changes.

 > 50 employees < 50 employees Article Business Owners Compliance